Carlos Paredes: Early life

 Carlos Paredes was born in Coimbra on 16 February 1925.
 His father was Artur Paredes, an acclaimed player of Portuguese guitar from Coimbra.
 His grandfather Gonçalo Paredes, his great-uncle Manuel Paredes and his great-grandfather António Paredes were also guitar players.

 Around 1934, aged 9, Paredes and his family moved to Lisbon.
-He did his primary education at the João de Deus School, and after attended the Passos Manuel Lyceum.
+He did his primary education at the João de Deus School, and afterwards attended the Passos Manuel Lyceum.
 While attending the lyceum, he had violin and piano lessons.
-In 1943, he entered the Industrial Course in Instituto Superior Técnico, but was enrolled for only one year.
+In 1943, he entered the Chemical-Industrial Engineering Course in Instituto Superior Técnico, but was enrolled for only one year.

 He started playing guitar when he was 4 years-old, taught by his father.
 At age 9, he began accompanying his father on the guitar, in his father's concerts.
 At age 14, Carlos and Artur Paredes started participating on a weekly show in the Emissora Nacional de Radiodifusão, Portugal's public national radio broadcaster, a show that was created by Artur Paredes himself.

 In 1949, he became a public service worker, a job he would retire from only later in life, in November 1986.
 He worked in the radiography archive of the Hospital de São José, in Lisbon, while maintaining his musical career.